Sue Ferguson

 Prevention is the Best Treatment

-Women - wear at least 40 denier stockings or tights, 40 or 50 denier knee highs or knee length socks.
+• Women - wear at least 40 denier stockings or tights, 40 or 50 denier knee highs or knee length socks in winter and possibly in summer as well but this will depend on how cold your legs and feet are

-Wool based clothes are much warmer than synthetic fibres.
+• Wear wool based clothes, they are much warmer than synthetic fibres

-Take a bath before bedtime to warm yourself up.
+• Take a bath before bedtime to warm yourself up.
 Do not expose cold toes to the warm/hot water immediately.
 Get in the bath and then immediately lift the toes out of the water.
-Allow your feet to gradually warm up
+Allow your feet to gradually warm up before immersing them completely in the hot water

 Contact Sue Ferguson